 There’s not much to the park’s facilities—a tiny office and some detached restrooms.
 A half-mile trail winds up from the parking lot to a volcanic ridge and a boulder field of rocks.

 The petroglyphs were created between 900 and 1400 CE by the Jornada Mogollon culture.
-Walking among them, I worked at identifying the subjects–human beings, animals, animal tracks and plants.
+Walking among them, I guessed at the subjects—human beings, animals, animal tracks, and plants.

 And what is the meaning of the geometric shapes?
 Are they spiritual in nature or the doodles of bored hunters?

-Did the rock carvers anticipate someone like me, centuries later, would examine their work for meaning?
+Did the rock carvers anticipate that someone like me, centuries later, would examine their work for meaning?

 The sheer number of images makes Three Rivers one of the largest and richest petroglyph sites in the Southwest.
 For one afternoon, I was alone in the museum.

 Don’t leave us hanging…how do bats poop upside down???